Home » GMP » Good Documentation Practice (GDP) in pharmaceuticals

 • The methods to be used for preparing the critical equipment include cleaning, assembly, calibration, and sterilization.

-• Detailed stepwise processing instructions and the time is taken for each step.
+• Detailed stepwise processing instructions and the time taken for each step.

 • The instructions for in-process controls with their limits.